Opinion | The GOP’s own star witness just blew up Trump’s ‘Hunterghazi’ smear

 And such perceptions themselves are bad.
 They undermine public faith in the integrity of government, even if there are no genuine underlying conflicts — that is, no actual cases of public officials using the government for private gain — as in this case there aren’t.

-It’s also fair to question the judgment of the former vice president in allowing this to happen, though it’s unclear what control he might have exercised over his son, who had other personal problems that reportedly anguished his father.
+It’s also fair to question the judgment of the vice president in allowing this to happen, though it’s unclear what control he might have exercised over his son, who had other personal problems that reportedly anguished his father.

-But the bottom line here is that the central Holy Grail that Trump and Republicans have been pursuing just isn’t there.
+But the bottom line here is that the central holy grail that Trump and Republicans have been pursuing just isn’t there.

 Comically, the GOP report deals with this by slipping in the following line: